Equine Lameness Evaluations

 MRI for horses:

-Although an MRI is the gold standard for many orthopedic diagnoses in the human medicine field, it is relatively new in the equine world.
+Although an MRI is a gold standard for many orthopedic diagnoses in the human medical field, it is relatively new in the equine world.
 Great improvements are being made to this imaging modality for horses and very soon, should become as readily available for horses as it is for humans.
-The biggest limitation for the use of MRI in horses was the inability to position the horses in the magnets designed for people.
+The biggest limitation of the use of MRI in horses was the inability to position the horses in the magnets designed for people.
 These magnets have a narrow doughnut, therefore it is not possible to scan a horse as can be done with a dog or a person.
 In order to obtain good diagnostic quality images, the region of interest should be placed in the isocenter of the magnet.
-New magnet design has been successfully used in areas up to the carpus, tarsus, and neck.
+A new magnet design has been successfully used in areas up to the carpus, tarsus, and neck.